gobline/logwriter-db/README.md

 ## Installation

-You can install Gobline DB Log Writer using the dependency management tool [Composer](https://getcomposer.org/).
+You can install the DB Log Writer component using the dependency management tool [Composer](https://getcomposer.org/).
 Run the *require* command to resolve and download the dependencies:

 ```